• Skip to primary navigation

 The Ingredients

 To split the difference when you crave homemade sun-dried tomatoes but don't grow your own, seek out heirloom tomatoes.
 Or whatever vine-ripened variety your favorite store stocks.
-Your next pasta alla vodka and your taste buds will thank you.
+Sun-dried tomatoes are a staple of Italian cooking, and any herb from the Mediterranean pantry is a natural match: basil, oregano, thyme, rosemary, and Italian parsley.

 • Garlic cloves, for storage, optional